dotnet/arcade/Repro Environment/ReproTool Documentation.md

 Please note that the Virtual Machines are only available to the user that created the machine, so if you search for other users environment, there is no way to see their VMs.

 To access a machine, click on `Connect`.
 For Windows and Linux it will download a `.rdp` or `.sh` file and will display the password of the machine.
+Note that the user for the machines is `dotnet-bot`.

 ![](./Images/ConnectToVM.PNG?raw=true)